-We also connected suppliers and service providers with supplier-managed grievance mechanisms that we support to hear directly from workers about their experiences and support the resolution of issues from workers' perspectives.
+Learn more about responsible recruitment and remediation in our Modern Slavery Statement Employee Experience supplier-managed grievance mechanisms that we support to hear directly from workers about their experiences and support the resolution of issues from workers' perspectives.
 In 2024, we helped connect supplier sites in eight countries with third-party grievance mechanisms.
 One example is the Amader Kotha Helpline, which is a partner of Nirapon, an industry-led nonprofit that works with global brands, retailers, manufacturers, and other NGOs to create and sustain a culture of workplace safety in factories in Bangladesh.
 Another example is Ulula, a worker-centric platform that enables workers to participate in surveys and access a remedy-centered helpline to raise their concerns with specialized support in Cambodia, China, India, and Pakistan.
 In Japan, we partner with JP-MIRAI to provide workers at certain supplier sites access to JP-MIRAI's independent grievance mechanism.

 Our Human Rights and Environmental Complaints Form a allows supply chain workers, among others, to share concerns directly with us.
 It is available in 19 languages and dialects and can be accessed globally.
-Complaints are evaluated in accordance with Amazon's Global Human Rights Principles offering hands-on and e-learning tools to improve workplace health and safety.

-→ and Supply Chain Standards 些.
+Complaints are evaluated in accordance with Amazon's Global Human Rights Principles and Supply Chain Standards &.
 Amazon's central human rights team manages and tracks the complaints.
 If a violation is identified, relevant parties are responsible for collaborating to implement remedial actions.
 In 2024, we addressed 100% of the 826 complaints that were filed that year.
-40